Skip to main content

 • Sending a message to the parent about their learner’s behavior – You can reach the parent directly by navigating to the learners' tab of the class and selecting the parent conversations.

 Remember, a teacher should only withdraw a learner with guidance from the appropriate Outschool team.
 Outschool always asks that you first address the problem with the parent in writing.
-Once that has happened, you may contact the support team to discuss and document the situation while explaining the measures you've already taken to mitigate the problem with the learner and parents.
+Once this has happened, you can contact the support team to talk about and document the situation, explaining the measures you've already taken to mitigate the problem with the learner and their parents.

 Please share any concerning incidents with Outschool support so we can work with you to resolve them.
-This may involve asking you to contact the learner’s parents or legal guardians again and advising you on how to proceed.
+This may involve asking you to contact the learner’s parents or legal guardians again and advising you on the next steps to take.

 Emergency Situations and a "Responsibility to Report":

 Outschool cares about the safety and well-being of its minor learners, so all teachers and staff must notify Outschool Trust & Safety about any dangerous or life-threatening situations involving a child's immediate well-being, such as a medical emergency on camera, a fire at home, a household intruder, a dog attack, or a child alone in a hot car, etc..
-If you think a learner may be in immediate physical danger, you should encourage the learner to call 911 and notify our safety team.
+If you believe a learner may be in immediate physical danger, encourage them to call 911 and notify our safety team.

 Other, more sensitive instances of dangerous situations may include when an instructor sees evidence of or hears a learner describe abuse or neglect.
 All Outschool teachers are considered mandatory reporters and may be required to share their concerns with law enforcement or social service agencies as needed; in such cases, teachers should reach out immediately to Outschool Trust & Safety to discuss the next steps in the reporting process.